chriskrycho/v5.chriskrycho.com/site/essays/Taming Forms.md

 ## 1. Identifying principles

-There are seven principles which, combined, allow us to  the complexity of forms and
+There are eight principles which, combined, allow us to deal with the complexity of forms:

 :::alphabetical-list